theSavanaDev/webdevpro-project/README.md

-# The [XXXXX] Project
+# The WebDevPro Project

-Welcome to the repository for The [XXXXX] project.
-This repository houses the codebase for the dynamic and interactive website, showcasing our commitment to excellence in web development.
+This repository contains an example that showcases how powerful Payload CMS is, and how it can be used to create simple, yet powerful editor experiences where you can build very functional websites and landing pages.

 ## Table of Contents